 There are two different styles of thesis statement format for you to choose from.
-While both are correct, thesis statement format is often determined by the college you attend or the instructor for the course.
-There guidelines for both the APA and the MLA thesis statement formats are easy to follow to help you generate a strong statement of what you intend to argue for or present in your paper.
+While both are correct, the right format for you is often determined by the college you attend or the instructor for the course.
+There guidelines for both the APA and the MLA thesis formats are easy to follow to help you become the perfect thesis statement creator with a strong statement of what you intend to argue for or present in your paper.

 Comparison of APA format thesis statement and that of MLA style

-There is no one correct thesis statement format for either of these styles of writing.
+There is no one special thesis statement format for either of these styles of writing.
 That is because they are just that – writing styles.
 Each one has specifications such as:

 - the font should be12-point.
 Acceptable fonts in APA thesis statement writing include Courier New, Times New Roman and Arial.
 The margin should not be more than one inch.
 In the APA style there are five different heading styles you can use, but you should only use two and never more than three different styles in the same paper.
 You should have a separate title page at the beginning of the paper with no other words than that of the title.